electr0lulz/madkatty/README.md

 ![kattymad](https://github.com/electr0lulz/kattymad/blob/ef440b413c8027b0ae20bf2d8d8627af5a343932/dashboard_preview/autoexploit.png)

 ## NB.
-I wish to remember you all, especially to people who suffer paranoid attacks: this is all opensource code.
-You can read every fucking single line and see that there's no encoded parameters.
+I wish remember to you all, especially to people who suffered paranoia attacks: this is all opensource code.
+You can read every fucking-single line and see that there's no encoded parameters.
 So no honeypot, no rat, no fucking bullshit.
 See you around.
 [Electr0lulz](https://github.com/electr0lulz/)